 He said that is not what she said.

 I told him I understand that he had to put family first, but I would not marry a cheater, and he should ask who the nearly naked guy who she was entertaining while I was supposed to be out of town.

 Frank said that that was not what Louise was claiming.
 I then asked why she was entertaining any man in her apartment when we were supposed to be married in three weeks.
 He said she told him he was a friend from college.
 I laughed and ask if he was just a friend, where were his clothes when he came to talk to me.
 Frank apologized and said he would get to the bottom of it.
 I told him to do what he must but that I would not be getting married to her under any circumstances.
 We ended the conversation.

 She started crying again, and I just walked around her and went in the back door as she was blocking the front door.
-She started ringing the door bell and kept it up for about 5 minutes before she left.
+She started ringing the doorbell and kept it up for about 5 minutes before she left.
 I did not hear from her for several days, but I got a surprising call from her mother asking me to reconsider.
 I explained what happened and that she should ask Louise and get the truth from her.
-I also stated again that the wedding was not going to happen.
+I also repeated again that the wedding was not going to happen.
 I told her I was sorry, but she must have been right.
 When she asked right about what, I said, “I am obviously not good enough for your daughter.
 She showed me that by what she did.
-Just think if she is pregnant, it is not mine.”
-I heard a gasp; and the phone was hung up.
+Just think, if she is pregnant, it is not mine.”
+I heard a gasp, and the phone was hung up.

 Things went on for about a week and then I got called into the office.
 My boss and company owner told me he had an offer to sell the company at a ridiculous amount.
 I said; “Let me complete this meeting.
 Mr. Baker wants the company, but I have to go; right?”

 George, the owner, said yes it is Mr. Baker, but no he does not insist you be fired.
 He did ask me to ask you if you could work for him?”